davidjstudholme/DOGMA_to_TBL/README.md

 Converting DOGMA annotation into NCBI's feature table format

 ## The problem that I am trying to solve:
-I have annotated a chloroplast genome using [DOGMA](https://dogma.ccbb.utexas.edu/).
-This produces annotation in DOGMA's table format, which looks like this:
+I have annotated a chloroplast genome using [DOGMA](https://dogma.ccbb.utexas.edu/), which generates annotation in a format that looks like this:

 ```
 275     1333    psbA    -